gottfried-github/nextjs-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes
+### Caching and revalidating
+In the "heroes" section, I set up caching manually, since I'm using `axios` instead of `fetch`.
+I use `react`'s `cache` function to cache the results of the API call, and I set up `revalidate` route setting to 1 hour.